Comparison of integral equations for the Maxwell transmission problem with general permittivities: Numerical examples

 We compute condition numbers of system matrices of the discretized modal integral equations~(\ref{eq:3DgenF}) and with $\Gamma$ being the unit sphere.
 Results for the azimuthal modes $n=0,5,10$ are shown in Figure~\ref{fig:sphere}.
 A number of $768$ discretization points are placed on a grid on $\gamma$, making the total system size $6144\times 6144$, and up to $5,\!300$ data points are used to capture the rapid variations in the condition numbers as $k_-$ and $k_+$ are swept through the intervals $[0,10]$ and $[0,6]$.
 The purpose of this study is primarily to detect possible false eigenwavenumbers, but also to get a notion of how well-conditioned the two IERs under study are.

 Figure~\ref{fig:sphere} shows that ``Dirac'' and ``HK 8-dens'' have similar condition numbers in the positive dielectric case, while ``Dirac'' is better conditioned than ``HK 8-dens'' in the plasmonic- and reverse plasmonic cases -- particularly at higher wavenumbers $k_-$ and $k_+$.
-Note that the regularly recurring high peaks that are common to Figures~\ref{fig:sphere}(c,d) correspond to true near-eigenwavenumbers, while the additional peaks in Figure~\ref{fig:sphere}(d) correspond to false near-eigenwavenumbers of ``HK 8-dens'', as discussed in the last paragraph of Section~\ref{sec:prop}.
+Note that the regularly recurring high peaks that are common to Figures~\ref{fig:sphere}(c,d) correspond to true near-eigenwavenumbers, each with multiplicity one for a given $n$, while the additional peaks in Figure~\ref{fig:sphere}(d) correspond to false near-eigenwavenumbers of ``HK 8-dens'', as discussed in the last paragraph of Section~\ref{sec:prop}.
 The true near-eigenwavenumbers are associated with SPSWs.
+The first peak in Figures~\ref{fig:sphere}(c,d) corresponds to an SPSW with $\ell=6$, where $\ell$ is the degree of the spherical harmonic $Y_\ell^n$, and that peak is common to the 13 $n$-values $-6\leq n\leq 6$.
 Note also that the 14 eigenwavenumbers with $k_+\in[0,6]$, visible in Figure~\ref{fig:sphere}(e), are true eigenwavenumbers in the reverse plasmonic case, as confirmed to at least $13$ digits by comparison with semi-analytic results.
 In contrast, ``HK 8-dens'' exhibits here, in addition, around 25 false eigenwavenumbers and false near-eigenwavenumbers.
 See Figure~\ref{fig:sphere}(f).
 Eleven of the 14 peaks in Figure~\ref{fig:sphere}(e) form a periodic pattern and correspond to eigenwavenumbers with eigenfields that are SPSWs, whereas the other three peaks correspond to eigenwavenumbers with eigenfields that are not bound to the surface.